nosratee-jahan-naba/nosratee-jahan-naba/README.md

 ---

 ⭐ *"Does the human get whatever they wish for?
-And that the human will have nothing except what they strive for.
+     And that the human will have nothing except what they strive for."*
-"* - [Al-Quran 53:24, 53:39]
+     -[Al-Quran 53:24, 53:39]